 - Working as graphic designers, web/interactive designers, art directors, production artists, illustrators or in related jobs at design studios, advertising agencies, marketing and public relations companies, corporate art departments, magazines, websites and newspapers

 - Working as self-employed (freelance) graphic designers, web/interactive designers, or illustrators

 - Continuing study in a baccalaureate or professional degree program for graphic design, web/interactive design, or illustration

-NHCC's annual collection of student art and writing, Under Construction, has earned 30 national awards for content and design since its first publication in 1968.
-Awards have been granted by such highly regarded organizations as The Society for Professional Journalists, The Community College National Literary Magazine Competition, IAPHC/The Graphic, Print Magazine, and The Community College Humanities Association, among others.
-It is a highly anticipated project, offering students the opportunity to be published writers and artists as part of their college experience, and is poised to bring home new awards every year.
+NHCC's annual collection of student art and writing, Under Construction, is designed by students and has earned 30 national awards for content and design since 1968 from organizations such as The Society for Professional Journalists, The Community College National Literary Magazine Competition, Print Magazine, and The Community College Humanities Association, among others.
+It offers a rare chance to be a published writer and/or artist as part of a community college experience.
 See Under Construction as an e-publication at www.nhcc.edu/about-nhcc/publications.